 Whether your private equity firm is a multibillion-dollar shop or a boutique firm managing hundreds of millions in niche assets, there’s a good chance it’s in growth mode.

-At the center of the surging private equity industry sit closed-end funds — a portfolio of pooled assets that allows private equity investors to target investments in unique market opportunities.
+At the center of the surging private equity industry sit closed-end funds – a portfolio of pooled assets that allows private equity investors to target investments in unique market opportunities.
 Closed-end funds, which raise a fixed amount of capital during a commitment period, are often treated as alternative investments and are defined by targeted investment strategies, GP and LP profit-sharing arrangements.
-What differentiates them as a closed-end fund is their unique carry interest and waterfall fall calculations for realized profit and loss events.
+What differentiates them as a closed-end fund is their unique carry interest and waterfall calculations for realized profit and loss events.

 According to Peter Mastriano, Global Fund Services senior vice president at U.S. Bank, private equity investments and their related structures have a longstanding preference by limited partner investors.
 The compensation to the general partner occurs only after the limited partner receives their return of capital and a preferred rate of return on invested capital.
 This feature of closed-end funds fit particularly well with investment strategies of today.

 “Private equity is one of the oldest forms of raising capital in the U.S.,” Mastriano says.
-“Investment strategies that are prevalent in the capital markets today lend themselves to closed-end funds, which offers tax benefits, attractive fees, a structure sought by institutional investors.
+“Investment strategies that are prevalent in the capital markets today lend themselves to closed-end funds, which offers tax benefits, attractive fees and a structure sought by institutional investors.
 It allows access to varied asset classes that may otherwise not be available to investors.”

 Given the heightened sophistication of the typical private equity investor, tax matters are paramount, Mastriano says.
 Closed-end funds have several benefits to consider: